dwyl/mvp/build-review-apps.md

 ```

 The `tr` command replaces the spaces by new lines.
 The values are then piped
-to the `flyctl secrets inport` command.
+to the `flyctl secrets import` command.

 Finally we deploy the application!